emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 script.
 As you might recall, `bash` is the language you use in the Terminal, running commands like `ls` and `cd`.
-Well, we can write scripts that run a bunch of `bash`, just like we can write scripts that run a bunch of `R`.
-Our submission script is essentially a bunch of instructions to the cluster on how to run our R script.
+Well, we can write scripts that run a bunch of `bash`, just like we can write scripts that run a bunch of R. Our submission script is essentially a bunch of instructions to the cluster on how to run our R script.
 Because the cluster is organized in a more complex way than your computer, and because it’s shared by a bunch of other researchers, you’ve gotta give